henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 insert text here

-# Mapping of lables and element names
+# Mapping of labels and element names

-In order to reduce the general size of a Concise SWID tag, this document defines a Concise SWID Mapping Table that translates lables and member names used in the general Concise SWID data definition to a corresponding integer value.
-The type tagID in Figure FIXME, for instance, replaces the member composed of lable and type in the map.
+In order to reduce the general size of a Concise SWID tag, this document defines a Concise SWID Mapping Table that translates labels and member names used in the general Concise SWID data definition to a corresponding integer value.
+The type tagID in Figure FIXME, for instance, replaces the member composed of label and type in the map.
 This procedure moves the type visible definitions more down in the CDD (see Figure FIXME).
-The encoding can be detected implicitly, as the general Concise SWID data definition uses only strings as labes and member names and the reduced mapping only uses integers (FIXME this probably requires rephrasing?).
-Therefore, encpdings can be mixed without further indication.
+The encoding can be detected implicitly, as the general Concise SWID data definition uses only strings as labels and member names and the reduced mapping only uses integers (FIXME this probably requires rephrasing?).
+Therefore, encodings can be mixed without further indication.

 ~~~ CDDL